dustdustinthewind/IntralismQoLMod/README.md

     - FPS Lock using Unity's shitty built-in fps capper (may fuck with map timing. could be fixed in future update)
 - **Many vanilla bugs have been squashed** (a never ending feat)
   - 2 hand mode is no longer deep fried
-  - The Map-Over screen is "Fixed" (yes, the text is supposed to stay up, the bar is supposed to turn red, etc. A bug caused these from triggering and killed the frame rate with console spam as well)
+  - The Map-Over screen is "Fixed" (minus current bug lol) (yes, the text is supposed to stay up, the bar is supposed to turn red, etc. A bug caused these from triggering and killed the frame rate with console spam as well)
   - Main Menu Player Data now starts in a "loading" state.
 - **And many new bugs have been added**
   - Mp3s now don't work *at all*.